alexzhornyak/UscxmlCLib/README.md

 ## State Machines in C++ Builder, Delphi
 The main objective of the project is to execute dynamic SCXML state charts in C++ Builder by using such a great library as [USCXML](https://github.com/tklab-tud/uscxml).
-But the problem is that USCXML source code can not be compiled by Borland C++ Compiler (not fuul C11 support, compiler bugs etc).
+But the problem is that USCXML source code can not be compiled by Borland C++ Compiler (not full C11 support, compiler bugs etc).
 We have an option to use [uscxml-transformer application](https://github.com/tklab-tud/uscxml/blob/master/src/apps/uscxml-transform.cpp) for transpiling SCXML source code to ANSI-C. But in this case you have to compile application every time once you've made corrections to state chart.
 The solution seems to have a common library wrapper with only C-functions, which could be executed on all versions of C++ Builder.

 **UscxmlCLib** consists of only 1 lib and 1 header which should be added to C++ Builder to start executing state charts.